Southland Wind Farm: Resource consent application

 In August 2024, after public feedback was published, the consent application was paused at Contact Energy's request.
 Contact requested the pause so it could address the matters raised "and where necessary, work through issues with commenters".
 In December 2024, the consenting panel produced a minute which said there were "what appear to be insurmountable difficulties" between opponents and Contact Energy, such as on wetland protection, lizards, invertebrates, landscape and amenity.

-Contact Energy intend, as part of the proposal, to create a community fund valued at $2.8 million over the 35 years of the project’s lifetime.
+Contact Energy intended, as part of the proposal, to create a community fund valued at $2.8 million over the 35 years of the project’s lifetime.
 The West Catlins Preservation Society said that this fund was not substantial, with a spokesperson saying no amount would be enough to cover the harm done.
 The resource consenting panel agreed that the proposed fund was not a substantial fund for the community "given their feedback about the long-term adverse effects... and the expected profit [to Contact]".
 In December 2024, Contact said it was willing to increase the fund to $3.78 million.

-The consenting panel initially stated they would give their verdict on 19 December 2024.
-It then later changed this to 19 February 2025, then changed it again to 12 March 2025, then again to the latest legal date of 18 March 2025.
-On 18 March the consent was declined.
-On 27 March Contact announced that it would appeal the decision, and re-apply under the fast Track Consenting Act.
+The Panel deferred its decision from December 2024 to March 2025, eventually declining the consent on 18 March 2025.
+Contact Energy announced an appeal nine days later, and re-applied under the Fast Track Consenting Act.
+The application was later referred to an Expert Panel under the Fast-track Approvals Act 2024.

+The Fast Track Panel formally approved a consent for the wind farm to proceed in April 2026.

+Shortly after, Contact Energy announced an agreement with Rio Tinto to sell 50MW of the wind farm's output to power the reopening of Tiwai Point's Line 4 potline.